switcherapi/switcher-client-deno/README.md

 const certPath = './certs/ca.pem';

 Switcher.buildContext({ url, apiKey, domain, component, environment }, {
-    offline, logger, snapshotLocation, snapshotAutoUpdateInterval, silentMode, certPath });
+    local, logger, snapshotLocation, snapshotAutoUpdateInterval, silentMode, certPath });

 const switcher = Switcher.factory();
 ```

-- **offline**: If activated, the client will only fetch the configuration inside your snapshot file.
+- **local**: If activated, the client will only fetch the configuration inside your snapshot file.
 The default value is 'false'.
 - **logger**: If activated, it is possible to retrieve the last results from a given Switcher key using Switcher.getLogger('KEY')
 - **snapshotLocation**: Location of snapshot files.
 - **snapshotAutoUpdateInterval**: Enable Snapshot Auto Update given an interval in seconds (default: 0 disabled).